La Revue Nègre: La Revue nègre

 A week before opening night, selected critics were given a two-scene preview to arouse their interest and raise media interest.
 Initial responses were unenthusiastic, for the show was neither exotic enough nor erotic enough for contemporary Parisian audiences.

 Only four days before the premiere, Daven, who was attending the rehearsals, decided to limit the part reserved for Maud de Forest, which was considered too "American blues", and to hire a new director, Jacques Charles, a renowned music hall specialist, to replace choreographer Louis Douglas, who nevertheless remained present in the troupe of dancers.
 The initial performance of the group of Black artists was deemed "not Negro enough" by the sponsors of the show.
 Jacques Charles selected Baker, from among the eight choristers called the "Charleston Babies", to appear in the final scene, which included a new piece entitled La Danse sauvage; 19-year-old Baker was asked to appear naked on stage.
 Initially outraged, (Note: Jacques Charles is quoted as saying, "I had already noticed her beautiful body, but to be honest, Josephine rejected my suggestion that she dance almost nude.")
-Baker resigned herself to performing topless, with a feather belt around her waist, (Note: Baker's famous "banana skirt" did not feature in La Revue nègre, but made its first appearance in the 1926 revue, La Folie du Jour.) in keeping with the imagery of the African "noble savage" in vogue in the French colonial empire.
-Baker and the dancer-actor Joe Alex were to perform an erotically suggestive duet added specifically for the new show.
+Baker resigned herself to performing topless, with a feather belt around her waist, (Note: Baker's famous "banana skirt" did not feature in La Revue nègre, but made its first appearance in the 1926 revue, La Folie du jour.) in keeping with the imagery of the African "noble savage" in vogue in the French colonial empire.
+Baker and the dancer-actor :fr:Joe Alex were to perform an erotically suggestive duet added specifically for the new show.

 The promotional poster was created by young poster artist Paul Colin, and helped launch his career.

 The premiere of La Revue nègre took place on 2 October 1925. and lasted about three-quarters of an hour, being the second half of the evening's entertainment at the theatre.
 In the packed hall were Robert Desnos, Francis Picabia, Blaise Cendrars, Jean Cocteau and Darius Milhaud.
 The show was sold out.

 The show consisted of an orchestral introduction followed by nine theatrical sketches, including Sidney Bechet playing a clarinet solo during a scene with a peanut vendor; "Louisiana Camp Meeting"; and a levee scene featuring the entire company, titled "Mississippi Steam Boat Race":